NevadaM/geoconstrained-Voronoi/README.md

+# THIS README IS UNDER CONSTRUCTION.
+USE example_notebook.ipynb AND THE MEDIUM ARTICLE LINKED BELOW FOR A SUMMARY OF THIS WORK
+(research paper will also come soon)

 # geoconstrained-Voronoi
-A python module for building geographically mapped Voronoi cells, used in my case to build healthcare analysis of South Africa with healthsites.io and WorldPop datasets.
+A python module for building geographically mapped Voronoi cells, used in my case to build healthcare analysis with healthsites.io and WorldPop datasets.
 This is the clean version of the code I did for <a href='https://medium.com/odi-research/open-data-science-to-be-proud-of-geographic-healthcare-analysis-with-healthsites-io-and-worldpop-e33ee98d8a81'>this piece of data science</a>.

 ## Index
 * gcVoronoi.py is the module built to automate the process.
 It's not easy to explain the way the methods work but they do, so that's all that matters right?